MrGrasss/TeleBlitz-BestTelebot/README.md

     - +users_info.json: This will contain the succesfully messages users_info so that you could reuse that list in the future.

-    - Change message randomly: In MassDM(copy) and Massforwarder you will find an option to change message every now and then (only appears when using a channel), this adds random characters in between words while keeping emojis, links and markdown characters intact.
+    - Change message randomly: In MassDM(copy) and Massforwarder you will find an option to change message on flags (only appears when using a channel), this adds random characters in between words while keeping emojis, links and markdown characters intact.
 For this you will need one client that has admin permissions with atleast "Edit Messages of Others" turned on.
-There is also an option called "changed_message_ratio" which is a percentage of how often a random character will be added, the higher the more characters. "change_group_url" will change the messageId behind a telegram group link to prevent flags, so have your actual promo message in that group.
+There is also an option called "changed_message_ratio" which is a percentage of how often a random character will be added, the higher the more characters. "change_group_url" will change the messageId behind a telegram group link to prevent flags, this is recommended to be used with having your actual promo message in that telegram group that you have used the link of.

 ## Suggestions / Feedback